This creamy tomato soup is easy to make and so warming. This recipe uses canned tomatoes, basil, and aromatics for a delicious meal anytime.

 You can also add about a half cup more of the heavy cream to make it even creamier and more decadent.

-When you are blending this tomato basil soup in the blender (or any hot liquid), you want to make sure you you follow these simple steps for safety:
+When you are blending this tomato basil soup in the blender (or any hot liquid), you want to make sure you follow these simple steps for safety:

 - Fill the blender only half full with the hot tomato soup.
 When you blend hot liquids, it expands so it will reach the top of the blender when it is filled halfway.